dotnet/aspnetcore/README.md

 This project is part of ASP.NET Core.
 You can find samples, documentation and getting started instructions for ASP.NET Core at the [Home](https://github.com/aspnet/home) repo.

+## TypeScript Version

+If you are encountering TypeScript definition issues with SignalR, please ensure you are using the latest version of TypeScript to compile your application.
+If the issue occurs in the latest TypeScript, please let us know.

 ## Packages

 You can install the latest released JavaScript client from npm with the following command: